A Tour Of The Parts On Your Car That Are Most Valuable To Scrap

 - Puddle lights (on some vehicles)

-As you can see, there is a lot of value in a complete door assembly!
-Auto recyclers will buy these for their parts inventories, or you can try selling them yourself on Craigslist or eBay.
+As you can see, a complete door assembly has a lot of value!
+Auto recyclers will buy these for their parts inventories, or you can try selling them on Craigslist or eBay.

 Your trunk lid, rear hatch, and tailgate

 These body parts, all found at the rear of the vehicle, are common casualties of rear-end collisions (along with the rear bumper).
-There are plenty of car owners and body shops in search of used versions for those types of repairs.
+Many car owners and body shops are searching for used versions for those repairs.
 Again, your best bets are recyclers, body shops, eBay, and Craigslist.

-In a front-end collision of any severity, a car’s hood is likely to be affected.
+A car’s hood is likely to be affected in a front-end collision of any severity.
 Hoods are designed to absorb impacts by crumpling, so much hood damage is not repairable.
 If your hood is presentable, it can have a second life as a replacement hood on someone else’s car.
 Best of all, you get paid for it!
-Consider selling to the usual suspects: body shops, recycling yards, Craigslist or eBay.
+Consider selling to the usual suspects: body shops, recycling yards, Craigslist, or eBay.